markmoxon/elite-source-code-bbc-micro-disc/README.md

 ```

 will produce a file called `elite-disc-sth.ssd` in the `5-compiled-game-discs` folder that contains the Stairway to Hell variant, which you can then load into an emulator, or into a real BBC Micro using a device like a Gotek.

+### Updating the checksum scripts if you change the code

+If you change the source code in any way, you may break the game; if so, it will typically hang at the loading screen, though in some versions it may hang when launching from the space station.

+To fix this, you may need to update some of the hard-coded addresses in the checksum script so that they match the new addresses in your changed version of the code.
+See the comments in the [elite-checksum.py](2-build-files/elite-checksum.py) script for details.

 ### Verifying the output